 Under Georgia law, accident victims are entitled to recover the FULL cost of the accident.
 That means you can legally pursue financial recovery for ALL damages you suffered because of the motorcycle crash.
 Those damages may include:

-- Medical expenses: Costs of doctor visits, hospital stays, tests, physical therapy, surgeries, and prescription drugs
+- Medical expenses, including costs of doctor visits, hospital stays, tests, physical therapy, surgeries, and prescription drugs

-- Cost of repairing or replacing your motorcycle
+- Repair or replacement costs for your motorcycle

 - Lost wages from missing work time due to the accident and treatment for your accident injuries